4 Common Wintertime Injuries

 driver driving during a snowstorm

-As we enter the winter months and anticipate holiday travel and activities, we must also be cautious of the increase in ER visits this season brings.
+As the temperatures drop and it starts to snow again, we must be cautious of the increase in ER visits this weather brings.
 No matter what you’re doing this time of year, accidents and injuries can happen any time, any place.
-Although these incidents are not entirely preventable, there are simple steps you can take to avoid them.
+Although these incidents are not entirely preventable, you should remain aware of their possibility.

-Here are four of the most common wintertime injuries and how to avoid them.
+Here are six of the most common wintertime injuries and how to avoid them.

 Car Accidents from Icy Roads

-Winter weather can make driving more dangerous and increase your chances of getting into a car accident, especially if you’re driving on snow or ice.
-When the roads are slick, you can lose control of your car and slide right off the road or into another vehicle.
+According to the Federal Highway Administration, just over 21% of all car crashes that occur in the U.S. every year are weather-related.
+Winter weather can make driving more dangerous and increase your chances of getting into a car accident, especially if driving on snow or ice.
+When the roads are slick, you can lose control of your car and slide right off the road or into another vehicle, even if you have 4-wheel drive or all-wheel drive.
 Injuries from these accidents can vary from minor bumps and bruises to major breaks, sprains, and even death.
-Always keep an eye on the weather and stay home when the road conditions are inadequate to avoid sustaining injuries.
+Always watch the weather and stay home when the road conditions are inadequate to avoid sustaining injuries.
 If you must travel, follow safe winter driving tips and give yourself extra time to get to your location.

 Car Accidents from Ice Flying Off Cars

 Before you get on the road after a snowstorm, you must clean your car off to get to your destination safely.
 However, you need to clean more than just your front and rear windshield.
-You should clean the entire vehicle, including the roof.
-If you leave snow on your car’s roof while driving, it can fly off in heavy chunks, landing on other cars or distracting other drivers and potentially causing accidents.
+According to Christine’s Law, you must clean the entire vehicle, including the roof.
+If you leave snow on top of your car while driving, it can fly off in heavy chunks, landing on other cars or distracting other drivers and potentially causing accidents.
+This proactive measure not only ensures your safety but also contributes to the overall safety of the road by preventing potential hazards associated with snow accumulation on vehicles.

 Slipping and Falling on Icy Sidewalks

-Wherever snow, slush, or ice is present, there is the possibility of slipping, falling, and injuring yourself.
+Wherever snow, slush, or ice is present, slipping, falling, and injuring yourself is possible.
+According to the CDC, slips on ice and snow account for a million injuries and 17,000 American deaths yearly.
 To lessen your chances of this happening and to stay safe after a winter storm, always walk on shoveled, salted paths and wear snow boots with good traction.
-Make sure you shovel your entire property and salt any walkways to help keep those walking by your property safe.
+Make sure you shovel your entire property and salt any walkways to help keep passersby safe.

 Slipping and Falling on Wet Floors